-From April 2020, the majority of rented homes must have an Energy Performance Certificate with a rating of A to E unless the property is exempt.
+From April 2020, most rented homes must have an Energy Performance Certificate with a rating of A to E unless the property is exempt.

 Social housing and some listed buildings are not covered by MEES.

-Property with an EPC rating of F or G is described in the Energy Efficiency (Private Rented Property) England and Wales Regulations 2015 as a sub-standard property and the landlord of a private rented accommodation must take steps to improve the rating to at least an E rating, unless they are eligible to register an exemption.
+Properties with an EPC rating of F or G are described in the Energy Efficiency (Private Rented Property) England and Wales Regulations 2015 as 'sub-standard' and the landlord must take steps to improve the energy efficiency to at least an E rating unless eligible to register an exemption.

 If your private rented home has an EPC rating of F or G, speak to your landlord about making improvements to bring the rating to at least an E.

-The EPC will give specific advice on what steps can be taken at the property in question, but some common steps that are taken include:
+The EPC will give specific advice on what steps can be taken at the property in question.
+Some common energy efficiency measures that are taken include:

-- Making sure that loft insulation meets the current standard of 250mm to 270mm, remembering that ventilation is vital
+- Making sure that loft insulation meets the current standard of 270mm, remembering that ventilation is vital

 - Insulating cavity walls

 - Lagging hot water tanks

 Find more information on energy saving measures, planning permission and listed buildings on our dedicated Energy at Home website.